-Philadelphia has an ambient air monitoring network of ten air monitoring stations that house instruments that measure ambient levels of gaseous, solid, and liquid aerosol pollutants.
+Philadelphia has had an ambient air monitoring network of ten air monitoring stations that house instruments measuring ambient levels of gaseous, solid, and liquid aerosol pollutants.
 It is operated by the City of Philadelphia's Department of Public Health, Air Management Services (AMS), the local air pollution control agency for the City of Philadelphia.
-This network is part of a broader network of air monitoring operated by the states of Pennsylvania, New Jersey, Delaware and Maryland that monitor the air in the Philadelphia-Camden-Wilmington, PA-NJ-DE-MD Metropolitan Statistical Area (MSA).
+In 2024 AMS is proposing to establish an additional monitoring station.
+This network is part of a broader network of air monitoring operated by the states of Pennsylvania, New Jersey, Delaware and Maryland that monitor the ambient air in the Philadelphia-Camden-Wilmington, PA-NJ- DE-MD Metropolitan Statistical Area (MSA).